Buy more, save more. Get up to $500 off.

 If you decide to buy online, your best bet is to make your purchase directly with the mattress manufacturer on their website.
 While the same mattress may be available on Amazon, it may not come with the same level of customer support or a sleep trial of the same length.

-Third-party review sites like the National Sleep Foundation can provide critical insight about what to look for in a luxury mattress and help direct you to the most reputable brands and models.
+Third-party review sites can provide critical insight about what to look for in a luxury mattress and help direct you to the most reputable brands and models.
 While some mattress companies are well-known nationally, this doesn’t always mean they have the best products.
 Our product reviews can help separate the best from the rest, and in many cases, provide you with coupon codes or promotional prices to ensure that you get the optimal mattress and value.

 Finding the right fit in a mattress requires taking a number of factors into account.
 In some cases, slick marketing campaigns can obfuscate what really matters, hyping up secondary features with an array of buzzwords.
 The result is that many customers wind up feeling confused or overwhelmed.
 To avoid this and determine which is the best luxury mattress for your bedroom, stay focused on these key considerations.